keboola/processor-rename-headers/README.md

-# Header deduplication processor
+# Rename headers processor

-Takes all tables in `out/tables/` and deduplicates any duplicated columns by adding an index.
+Takes all tables in `out/tables/` and renames specified columns in specified tables.
 All other tables that do not contain duplicated headers are moved to out unmodified.